NBA teams are tasked to do whatever possible to create advantages. One option is to employ players on the roster with a winning background.

 When he helped lead Team USA to a gold medal at the Olympics in 2008, big man Dwight Howard averaged 10.9 points and 5.8 rebounds per game.
 He led the team in both points (22) and rebounds (10) in a blowout victory over Dirk Nowitzki and the German national team.
 He otherwise was not a huge factor for the Americans, though his experience helping his country en route to the title is one he likely remembers fondly.

 During his second year in the league and the first as a consistent starter, point guard Rajon Rondo helped the Boston Celtics defeat the Lakers for the 2008 NBA championship.
 While he was just a sophomore, Rondo led all players in total assists (172) and steals (45) during the postseason.
 This year, he may be relegated to be more of a backup considering that James will reportedly play more minutes at point guard for Los Angeles.

 HoopsHype’s Alberto de Roa contributed research to this report

-Basketball, DunkWire, Lakers, NBA, Olympics, World Cup, Evergreen, Featured, Top, Alex Caruso, Anthony Davis, Avery Bradley, Danny Green, DeMarcus Cousins, Demetrius Jackson, Devontae Cacok, Dwight Howard, Jared Dudley, JaVale McGee, Jordan Caroline, Kentavious Caldwell-Pope, Kostas Antetokounmpo, Kyle Kuzma, LeBron James, Quinn Cook, Rajon Rondo, Talen Horton-Tucker, Troy Daniels, Zach Norvell, Los Angeles Lakers
+Basketball, DunkWire, Lakers, NBA, Olympics, World Cup, Top, Alex Caruso, Anthony Davis, Avery Bradley, Danny Green, DeMarcus Cousins, Demetrius Jackson, Devontae Cacok, Dwight Howard, Jared Dudley, JaVale McGee, Jordan Caroline, Kentavious Caldwell-Pope, Kostas Antetokounmpo, Kyle Kuzma, LeBron James, Quinn Cook, Rajon Rondo, Talen Horton-Tucker, Troy Daniels, Zach Norvell, Los Angeles Lakers